 Why Detect Them?

-The gravitational waves that are detectible by LIGO will be caused by some of the most energetic events in the Universe—colliding black holes, exploding stars, and even the birth of the Universe itself.
-Detecting and analyzing the information carried by gravitational waves will allow us to observe the Universe in a way never before possible.
-It will open up a new window of study on the Universe, give us a deeper understanding of these cataclysmic events, and usher in cutting-edge research in physics, astronomy, and astrophysics.
+The gravitational waves that LIGO can detect are caused by some of the most energetic events in the Universe—colliding black holes, merging neutron stars, exploding stars, and possibly even the birth of the Universe itself.
+Detecting and analyzing the information carried by gravitational waves is allowing us to observe the Universe in a way never before possible.
+It has opened up a new window of study and has already given us a deeper understanding of cataclysmic events, and ushered in cutting-edge research in physics, astronomy, and astrophysics.

-Historically, scientists have relied primarily on observations with electromagnetic radiation (visible light, x-rays, radio waves, microwaves, etc.) to learn about and understand objects and phenomena in the Universe.
-(In recent years, even subatomic particles called neutrinos have begun to be used to study aspects of the heavens.)
-Each of these sources of information provides scientists with a different and complementary view of the Universe, with exciting new discoveries occurring as each new 'window' has been discovered, introduced, and utilized.
+Historically, scientists have relied almost exclusively on electromagnetic radiation (visible light, X-rays, radio waves, microwaves, etc.) to study objects and phenomena in the Universe (some are trying to use subatomic particles, called neutrinos, as well).
+Each of these sources of information provides scientists with a different but complementary view of the Universe.

 Gravitational waves, however, are completely unrelated to electromagnetic (EM) radiation; They are as different to EM radiation as hearing is to vision.
 Thus, they are unique messengers of information about cosmic events.
 Having this new 'sense' with which to observe the Universe is important because things like colliding black holes are utterly invisible to EM astronomers.
 To LIGO, however, such events are beacons in the vast cosmic sea.